Deploying Metric Insights in an Orchestrated Environment

 Optional Parameters

---registry REGISTRY Docker registry URL, that will be used for deploying MI components.
+--registry REGISTRY Docker registry URL, that will be used for deployment MI components.
 Example: <hostname> or <hostname>:<port>. (default: None)